Ex-probation officer, 8 others arrested in multi-county burglary investigation

 "These are tools what people use to make a living,” McNamara said.
 "It's their livelihood and so all of the sudden they've lost it and this scum-bag is out there trying to sell it for ten cents on the dollar so he can get some more meth."

-Investigators began executing nine arrest warrants Wednesday and said as many as six or seven more arrests were possible.
-One of the suspects in the case is a probation officer, the sheriff said.
+Investigators began executing nine arrest warrants on Feb.
+12 and said as many as six or seven more arrests were possible.

 All suspects will be charged with engaging in organizing activity, the sheriff said.